fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 }
 ```

 This approach is less preferred because some apps may not know what to do with the top-level primitive "regular-polygon", and ignore it (or even worse, crash).
-However, at least it’s still possible to extract the center value as a point and do something useful with the point.
+However, at least it's still possible to extract the center value as a point and do something useful with the point.

 ## <a id="units-of-measure"></a>Units of Measure